oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 can update using :meth:`ConnectParams.set()` or :meth:`ConnectParams.parse_connect_string()`.

-For example, with the hook ``myhook`` shown previously, then the code:
+For example, with the hook ``myprotocolhook`` shown previously, then the code:

 .. code-block:: python